-If you have been around leadership training or reading books on the topic you will be familiar with the word, “empowering.”
-It’s easily thrown around in church circle and is encouraged to be practiced for those who are leading.
+If you have been around leadership training or reading books on the topic, you will be familiar with the word “empowering.”
+It’s easily thrown around in church circles and is encouraged to be practiced by those who are leading.

 That quote gets me every time!
 There is so much I can say from that statement.
 But what I want to point out is that Jesus understood how to lead His people.

 Not with force, micromanage, or shame…. but out of LOVE!

 Let make this clear before we move on.
 Not earthly ideals of love, but the type of love that stems from God.

 The type of love that is willing to be beaten, mocked, betrayed, and hung to die for you.

 That is the kind of leadership quality we need to follow.